recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

-=== Easy AdSense ===
+=== Easy Plugin for AdSense ===
 Contributors: manojtd
 Donate link: http://buy.thulasidas.com/easy-adsense
 Tags: adsense, google adsense, ads, advertising, easy adsense, google, adsense plugin Requires at least: 2.6
 Tested up to: 4.0
-Stable tag: 7.43
+Stable tag: 7.51
 License: GPL2 or later

-Easy AdSense manages all aspects of AdSense: insert ads into posts and sidebar, and add a Google Search box.
+Easy Plugin for AdSense manages all aspects of AdSense: insert ads into posts and sidebar, and add a Google Search box.
 Easiest and most complete AdSense Plugin!

 == Description ==

-Easy AdSense provides a very easy way to generate revenue from your blog using Google AdSense.
-With its full set of features, Easy AdSense is perhaps the first plugin to give you a complete solution for everything AdSense-related.
+Easy Plugin for AdSense provides a very easy way to generate revenue from your blog using Google AdSense.
+With its full set of features, Easy Plugin for AdSense is perhaps the first plugin to give you a complete solution for everything AdSense-related.

 = Features =

-1. Easy AdSense enforces the Google AdSense policy of not more than three adsense blocks per page.
+1. Easy Plugin for AdSense enforces the Google AdSense policy of not more than three adsense blocks per page.
 2. Easy Adsense provides Sidebar Widgets:
  - For AdSense for content with custom title.
  - For search with customizable text or image title.
  - For Link Units.
-3. Easy AdSense has a rich set of Options:
+3. Easy Plugin for AdSense has a rich set of Options:
  - Put Link Units or AdSense Blocks in header or footer.
  - Suppress ads on all pages (as opposed to posts), or on the front/home page.
  - Add a customizable mouse-over border decoration on ad blocks.
  - Display adsense blocks based on the post length.
-4. Easy AdSense lets you control over the positioning and display of AdSense blocks in each post or page.
+4. Easy Plugin for AdSense lets you control over the positioning and display of AdSense blocks in each post or page.
-5. Easy AdSense sports the simplest possible configuration interface -- nothing more than cutting and pasting AdSense code, and with sensible defaults for the few options present, all with clear instructions.
+5. Easy Plugin for AdSense sports the simplest possible configuration interface -- nothing more than cutting and pasting AdSense code, and with sensible defaults for the few options present, all with clear instructions.
-6. Easy AdSense is internationalized with multiple languages supported.
+6. Easy Plugin for AdSense is internationalized with multiple languages supported.

 = Pro Version =

-Easy AdSense is the freely distributed version of a premium plugin.
-The [Pro version](http://buy.thulasidas.com/easy-adsense "Pro version of the Easy AdSense plugin") gives you more features.
+Easy Plugin for AdSense is the freely distributed version of a premium plugin.
+The [Pro version](http://buy.thulasidas.com/easy-adsense "Pro version of the Easy Plugin for AdSense plugin") gives you more features.
 Here is a list of the Pro features:

 1. Safe Content filter: To ensure that your Google AdSense ads show only on those pages that seem to comply with Google AdSense policies, which can be important since some comments may render your pages inconsistent with those policies.
 2. IP filter: Ability to specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.